 Best Hostel in New Orleans: Auberge NOLA Hostel

-The Auberge NOLA Hostel is centrally located in New Orleans.
-It is close to cafes, shops, eateries and more.
+The Auberge NOLA Hostel is ideally situated close to cafes, shops, eateries and more.
 It has private and dorm-style accommodations, large common rooms, and a shared kitchen and bar.
+With top amenities and an awesome location, it’s one of the best hostels in New Orleans.

 Central Business District

-It is the largest city in the state of Louisiana and is famous for its rich history, diverse culture, great sports environment and its wild and crazy party scene.
+New Orleans is the largest city in Louisiana and is famous for its rich history, diverse culture, and its wild party scene.

-The French Quarter is also home to notoriously fun and wild Bourbon Street, which is lined with bars, clubs, pubs and music venues
+The French Quarter is also home to notoriously fun and wild Bourbon Street, which is lined with bars, clubs, pubs, and music venues.
+If you’re deciding where to stay in New Orleans for nightlife, look no further.

-Head north and you’ll pass through Mid-City en route to Lakeview.
-One of the greenest areas in New Orleans, this is where you’ll find outdoor adventure, animal encounters and lots of family-friendly fun.
+Head north and you’ll pass through Mid-City.
+One of the greenest areas in New Orleans, this is where you’ll find outdoor adventure, animal encounters, and lots of family-friendly fun.

 Still not sure where to stay in New Orleans?
 Don’t worry, we’ve got you covered.